arielruff/Plain-Frame/README.md

 # Plain HTML Framework

 ## About
-This is a HTTP framework made for rapid deployment of a blank website...<br>
+This is a HTML framework made for rapid deployment of a blank website...<br>
 **Included are:**
 * A basic website folder structure
 * A pre-linked css file